MariusSR/Elevator-Project-TTK4145/README.md

 The [hardware reader](./src/hardware_reader.erl) moule detects new floors and orders.
 A new order is sent to the [communication interface](./src/communication_interface.erl), which further distributes the order to all other nodes.
 They add the order to their [orders and states](./src/orders_and_states.erl) module and sends an acknowledge message back to the original node.
 This node then adds the order locally and distributes a message to all nodes to lit the order button LED.
 Detection of new floors is handled by the [state machine](./src/fsm.erl) module.

-A [watchdog](./src/watchdog.erl) module ensure all orders will be served within reasonable time, whereas the [cost function](./src/cost_function.erl) calculates which order an elevator should serve.
+The [watchdog](./src/watchdog.erl) module ensure all orders will be served within reasonable time, whereas the [cost function](./src/cost_function.erl) calculates which order an elevator should serve.

 ## Introduction